RayBB/awesome-social-enterprise/README.md

 * [senco](https://twitter.com/senco_io)

 ## FAQs ❓

+Q: What is the goal of this repo?
+A: To provide resources for people to dive into the world of social enterprises.
+To get people excited about social enterprises.
+To spread the word of social enterprises.

 Q: What do you like about social enterprises?
 A: I love the idea of bringing the goodness of nonprofits and the efficiency of business together.
-I wouldn't say that all nonprofits are inefficient or that no businesses are good.
-However, there is something to be said for applying business tactics to maximize social impact.
-The idea of having some organizations
+Not all nonprofits are inefficient and not all businesses are bad.
+However, the potential of unleashing the notoriously efficient business practices to maximize social impact is what I want to encourage people to explore.

 Q: Why social enterprise instead of social entrepreneurship?
 A: I want to focus on the organizational structure rather than the individuals within an organization.
 Social entrepreneurship can mean anything from a large organization championing for social causes to a lone person doing community development.
 While both of those are important and valuable this is a resource geared towards people interested in the organizational side of things.